Plastic Culture

 The list goes on, but the point stands, mainstream music in the year 2024 is monotonous, brainwashing, slop.

-Moving beyond music, and to highlight the broader trend, let’s look at the Disney acquisition of the Star Wars franchise.
-While I’m not a die-hard Star Wars fan, the transformation of this once-beloved franchise into what is now a “woke joke” underscores how corporations have exploited and degraded successful cultural icons.
-This trend of artificial and disconnected mainstream media production shows time and time again of corporations parasitically feeding at the nostalgia of once successful franchises, seemingly aiming to cater to the few rather than inspire the many.
+Moving beyond music, and to highlight a broader trend, let’s look at the Disney acquisition of the Star Wars franchise.
+While I’m not a die-hard Star Wars fan, the transformation of this once-beloved franchise into what is now a progressive joke underscores how corporations have exploited and degraded successful cultural icons.
+This trend of artificial mainstream media shows time and time again of corporations parasitically feeding at the nostalgia of once successful franchises, seemingly aiming to demoralize and cater to the few rather than inspire the many.

 The separation between mainstream media narratives and actual cultural sentiment is stark.
-For instance, most Americans hold a very grim view of the economy, however, stock prices are at all-time highs and mainstream puppets such as CNN and MSNBC are gaslighting Americans into thinking it’s great.
+For instance, most Americans hold a very grim view of the economy, however, stock prices are at all-time highs and mainstream puppets are gaslighting Americans into thinking it’s great.

 The overall economic numbers are staggering:

 But why is this?
 Is it the republicans?
 Is it the democrats?
 Is it the dirty commies?
-Or is that every economic crisis that has occurred over the last two decades, of which both parties are guilty of, has concluded with printing endless money to bail out banks, airlines, and provide artificial stimulus to consumers.
+Or is that every economic crisis that has occurred over the last two decades, of which both parties are guilty of, has concluded with printing endless money to bail out banks, airlines, and to provide artificial stimulus to consumers.
+An everlasting band-aid to hide the deep inadequacies of our institutions.
 These actions may taste sweet in the short term, but are extremely bitter in the long run.
 As they say, “money printer go BRRRRRR”…

 The Occupy Wall Street movement of 2011 was a direct response to these economic practices.
 It highlighted the growing discontent among Americans about economic inequality and disproportionate influence of corporations on government.
-Protestors famously rallied against the “1%”, being the wealthiest Americans who benefited the most from the bailouts and economic policies, while every day Americans faced and continue to face, stagnating wages and rising living costs.
+Protestors famously rallied against the “1%”, being the wealthiest Americans who benefited the most from the bailouts and economic policies, while everyday Americans faced and continue to face stagnating wages and rising costs of living.

 I’ve had a running theory for years now that the more money we print and don’t produce through legitimate time and energy, the more artificial our culture becomes.
-The marketplace of ideas is usually a pretty great place to see the cream rise to the top, however, with artificial stimulus going to failing companies and people that haven’t done the work to produce legitimate value, we end up with products, ideas, and trends that normally wouldn’t last in the social “survival of the fittest”.
-This artificial support undermines the natural economic and cultural evolution, leading to a society where mediocrity is sustained at the expense of innovation and meritocracy.
+The marketplace of ideas is usually a pretty great place to see the cream rise to the top, however, with artificial stimulus going to failing companies and movements that have done nothing to produce legitimate value, we end up with products, ideas, and trends that normally wouldn’t last in the social “survival of the fittest”.
+This artificial support undermines the natural economic and cultural order, leading to a society where mediocrity is sustained at the expense of innovation and meritocracy.

 A few examples of recent artificial social movements are:

 While fraud has existed since the beginning of mankind, it’s only getting more elaborate, sophisticated, and absurd.
-Without forms of artificial stimulus, a majority of these movements wouldn’t have the habitual reflex behind them that they seemed to have.
+Without forms of artificial stimulus, most of these movements wouldn’t have the artificial economic power behind them.
 Each day, we are only condoning and normalizing this behavior more and more, resulting only in world that is increasingly plastic, fake, and predatory.

 But this issue isn’t just a recent development.
 Historical precedents show that artificial influence on culture has long been a tool for various agendas.
-For instance, during the mid-1900s, the CIA secretly funded the Jackson Pollock/American Abstract Expressionist painting movement.
+For instance, during the mid-1900s, the CIA secretly funded the Jackson Pollock/American Abstract Expressionist painting movement as a way of creating artificial social interest.
+Imagine how something like that could be used today.

 This manipulation of cultural trends for political purposes raises important questions about authenticity in our current society.
 With today’s advanced technology and media capabilities, we must ask ourselves: is what we’re seeing even real?
 Is the hype surrounding various trends and movements genuine, or is it manufactured?

 In today’s world, it’s increasingly difficult to discern what is real.
-The rise of advanced technologies, particularly in artificial intelligence, adds another layer of complexity.
-To this issue.
+The rise of advanced technologies, and adding artificial intelligence into the mix, this creates another layer of complexity to this issue.

 For instance, in a research study done at Notre Dame where individuals were told to determine whether they were chatting with a Large Language Model (LLM, think ChatGPT), or a human, individuals were incorrect 58% of the time.